h3ravel/website/guide/security/hashing.md

 ### Adjusting The Bcrypt Work Factor

-If you are using the Bcrypt algorithm, the `make` method allows you to manage the work factor of the algorithm using the rounds option; however, the default work factor managed by Laravel is acceptable for most applications:
+If you are using the Bcrypt algorithm, the `make` method allows you to manage the work factor of the algorithm using the rounds option; however, the default work factor managed by H3ravel is acceptable for most applications:

 ```ts
 const hashed = Hash.make('password', {